Have you noticed black mould, marks and spots on ceilings, walls or near to the windows in your home?

 If you see mould, black spots or dampness in the summer, it will most likely be the result of:

-- central heating pipe leaks (a symptom is often a drop in boiler pressure).
+- Central heating pipe leaks (another symptom is often a drop in boiler pressure).

 Installing vents may help to alleviate the symptoms of these issues but certainly won’t solve the underlying cause.
 You’ll need to investigate the issue further rather than installing vents.